YingjieQiao/Mine-Sweeping-Game/README.md

 Your goal is to explore the field with mines underlying (by using left click) and flag out all the grids that contain mines (by using right click).

-You can also find out more about this game from [this wikipedia page](https://bit.ly/3cOhUQ0).
+Here is a video demo of my game: TOCOME

 ![Game Board (Medium Difficulty)](./assets/gameboard.png)

 **In case you can't view the screenshot of the game, you can find it in "./assets/gameboard.png"**

+You can also find out more about this game from [this wikipedia page](https://bit.ly/3cOhUQ0).

+## Dependicies

+- Kivy

 ## How to play